<interpreter> <scriptfile>

 How did you do it?

-contains lots more information than Invoke-RestMethod
+Invoke-WebRequest contains lots more information than Invoke-RestMethod,

-probably the more common to useInvoke-RestMethod
+but Invoke-RestMethod probably the more common to useInvoke-RestMethod Response automatically converted to Object

 from JSON (if applicable), but does not contain status code, or some other